revaturelabs/interviewquestions/Python/Python-Classes and Objects/Encapsulation.md

 </details>

 ---
-8. What will be the output of the following code.
+8. What is the output of the following code.
 ```python3
 class Test:
     __num2=30